-HO Scale Life Like Proto 2000 GP20 with a M1 and T1 installed - performed by TCS.
+HO Scale Life Like Proto 2000 GP20 with a M1 decoder - performed by TCS.

 First remove the two screws on the underside of the locomotive at each end which hold the shell on the chassis.
 See the highlighted screw below to give yourself a clearer idea of where these screws are.
 Do not remove the coupler as it does not hinder this installation.

 Next, gently rock the shell back and forth until it slips free from the chassis.
 You should then see something like the image below.

 To install an M1 (scroll down for T1 installation) note the little X's on the lighting board.
 Each one of these X's marks a trace on the board which must be cut.
 Below is an image of the board with the X's highlighted to make locating them easier.

 Once you cut these traces your board should look something like the one below.
 You must be sure to cut all the way through the trace or the decoder will be destroyed.